AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 }
 ```

-It will do a authentificated API call on the `endpoint` sent in parameter and trigger the `callback` function when it is done.
+It will do a authenticated API call on the `endpoint` sent in parameter and trigger the `callback` function when it is done.
 It has 2 parameters: data, error.

 The code to get the API status is a bit simpler now: